 Itinerary for getting around New Zealand without a car

-Stop two: join an organised tour to Rotorua via Hobbiton and Waitomo Glowworm caves.
+Stop two: Join an organised tour to Rotorua via Hobbiton and Waitomo Glowworm caves.

-Stop seven: join an organised tour from Queenstown to Christchurch via a stop in Mount Cook National Park, home to one of the best walks in New Zealand – The Hooker Valley Track.
+Stop seven: Join an organised tour from Queenstown to Christchurch via a stop in Mount Cook National Park, home to one of the best walks in New Zealand – The Hooker Valley Track.
 If you have time, stay for a few days in Tekapo.

 Like this post?
 Share on social media.